DonKult/dotPageMod/README.md

 changes into your design for the benefit of all users (if applicable).

-If you want to have a look you should start exploring with `FRAMEWORK/david.js` as this nano framework is heavily used in the example configuration.
+If you want to have a look you should start exploring with `FRAMEWORK/david.js` as this nano framework is heavily used in the example configuration – nothing prevents you from using heavier guns like JQuery in your own set of course.

 Feel free to propose more examples in patches and pull-requests, but note that I reserve the right to deny any proposal if I deem the example unworthy by my